NeuroTechnologies

 Mandatory course ☒ Optional course ☐

-Total number of hours: 20 Number of ECTS: 3 Semester 3 and 4
+Total number of hours: 20 Number of ECTS: 3 Semester 1

 Semester 4